Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 4. In the App name field, provide a name for your app, such as Text Summarizer.

-5. If asked to select data sources or a connector, choose Skip for the purposes of this tutorial.
+5. If you're asked to select data sources or a connector, choose Skip for the purposes of this tutorial.

 6. Choose Next to proceed.